mibrahimy/mibrahimy.github.io/about.md

 permalink: /about/
 ---

 I have 3 years of experience working on classification, and object detection problems using Deep Learning.
 I have also optimized these algorithms to achieve lesser inference time and allow scalable solutions on NVIDIA Desktop GPUs and Jetson series.
+I offer my services and you can contact me on my email.

+This site is owned and operated by Muhammad Ibrahim.